Acme Truck Line

-Acme Truck Line, Inc. is a national transportation service based in Gretna, Louisiana on the West Bank of New Orleans.
-The company was founded in 1960 and now sends thousands of trucks making deliveries nationwide.
+Acme Truck Line, Inc. is a national transportation service based in Gretna, Louisiana on the west bank of New Orleans.
+The company was founded in 1960.
 According to the 2008 New Orleans Comprehensive Annual Financial Report, the business was number 3 among top employers in the city.

 Overview

-The ACME company boasts a fleet of more than 2,900 trucks with a transport network extending to seven states operating 24 hours/day, 365 days a year.
-Diversification of equipment and locations has made the trucking company very efficient in handling the proper inventory of equipment and the minutest of customer needs.
-ACME's general merchandise each week include about 9,000 loads of oilfield and common commodities delivered on time as scheduled.
-Personalised service and prompt response is what the ACME pursues.
+The ACME company has a fleet of over 2,900 trucks spanning seven states.
+ACME's general merchandise includes about 9,000 loads of oilfield and common commodities per week.